gertjana/mooving_golem/readme.md

 ## About the application

-A `Moovable` is something that keeps track of distance moved, in my case my bike and my (lease) car
+A `Moovable` is something that keeps track of distance travelled, in my case on my bike and my (lease) car

-The mooving app is an app to keep track of my moovables and be able to update distance traveled, and do a linear extrapolation to see how much I moved at a certain date.
+The mooving app is an app to keep track of my moovables and be able to update distance traveled, and do linear extrapolation to see how much I moved at a future date.

 The original App is a command line app in Elixir which I use to keep track of my cycling, and make sure I don't go over the lease limit of my car.

-Since then I use it to learn new languages and frameworks
+Since then I use ghe concept to learn new languages and frameworks

 ## About the Golem PoC